 First things first, I love to craft!
-Easter cards to make with kids is a fun thing to do in the lead up to Easter.
+Easter cards to make with kids is a fun and cute thing to do in the lead up to Easter.

 With no projects on the go - or more rightly: one doona cover in progress but too big to face this afternoon - I thought about adapting a cute Valentine's Day card tutorial I saw on @homelycreatures to be Easter themed.
 After all, there are chocolate Easter Eggs and Hot Cross Buns in the supermarkets already!!